quodlibet/quodlibet/quodlibet/docs/development/faq.rst

 QUODLIBET_NO_TRANS
     When in the environment disables translations

-QUODLIBET_NO_MMKEYS
-    When in the environment disables multimedia keys support

 QUODLIBET_BACKEND
     Can be set to the audio backend, overriding the value present in the main config file.
 Useful for quickly testing a different audio backend.